19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010 wef 23/02/2010]

-(b) a loss incurred by a shipping enterprise in respect of the operation of a Singapore ship or foreign ship for any year shall only be deducted against the income exempt under this section, and the balance of such loss shall not be available as a deduction against any other income.
+(b) a loss incurred by a shipping enterprise in respect of any activity referred to in subsection (1), (1B) or (1C) for any basis period shall only be deducted against the income from any activity referred to in any of those subsections, and the balance of such loss shall not be available as a deduction against any other income.

-[4/75; 31/98; 7/2007]
+[Act 29 of 2012 wef 01/06/2011]

+(3A) Where a shipping enterprise incurs a loss on any sale or assignment referred to in subsection (1CA) in any basis period, that loss shall only be deducted against the gains derived from another sale or assignment referred to in subsection (1CA) in that same basis period, and the balance of the loss shall not be available as a deduction against any other income.

+[Act 29 of 2012 wef 01/06/2011]

 (4) The Comptroller shall for each year of assessment issue to a shipping enterprise a statement (to be included in a notice of any assessment served on the shipping enterprise under section 76) showing the amount of income derived from the operation of Singapore ships or foreign ships by the shipping enterprise; and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.